Markets: Examples in Plan and Section

-Throughout history, markets have played an essential role in the exchange of foods, books, spices, everyday items, and even ideas.
-From Mexican Tianguis to North African Souks, they have played an essential element in the configuration of urban spaces.
+Throughout history, markets have provided an important function in the exchange of foods, books, spices, everyday items, and even ideas.
+From Mexican Tianguis to North African Souks, they played an essential element in the configuration of urban spaces.

 Different architects have approached this challenge, where spatial distribution plays a fundamental role in creating adequate logistics and circulation.